farmera/sare_grant/study_methods.md

 in pursuing them we have sometimes felt a degree of tension.

-Throughout this study we have been guided by two empirical questions that are not directly related to the selection of a flight method or the type of camera used to gather image data.
+Throughout this study we have been guided by two empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather image data.

 * __To what degree do variable nitrogen (N) rates applied to sugarcane correlate with low-cost NDVI measurements?__